up-in-the-clouds/telar-khipu/TEMPLATE_SETUP.md

    - primary_color, secondary_color
    - font_headings, font_body, logo
 4. Leave row 11 blank
-5. In row 12: `CHAPTERS` in column A, leave columns B and C blank, add "example" as column C header
+5. In row 12: `STORIES` in column A, leave columns B and C blank, add "example" as column C header
-6. In rows 13+: Chapter numbers in column A, titles in column B, example titles from Colonial Landscapes in column C (optional)
+6. In rows 13+: Story numbers in column A, titles in column B, example titles from Colonial Landscapes in column C (optional)

 **Example:**
 ```